 - Return of premium (ROP) rider.
 An optional add-on that reimburses you for any premiums paid if you outlive your term life policy.
 It costs extra to add this feature to your policy.

 - Rider.
-An add-on that can be used to customize and enhance your life insurance coverage.
+An add-on used to customize and enhance your life insurance coverage.
 You’ll pay an additional fee for most riders, and the options vary between insurance companies.

 - Secondary beneficiary.
 See: contingent beneficiary.